The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

-To address the first question, i.e., why for $\rm Da < 1$ the cooling rate is not affected by viscosity (but $u'$ is), we need to understand the behavior of a viscous gas in the weak cooling regime.
-Due to the long cooling time, the gas behaves similarly to an adiabatic gas, which has been previously studied in detail \citep[e.g.][]{Roediger_2013, Marin-Gilabert_2022}.
+To address the first question, namely, why for $\rm Da < 1$ the cooling rate is not affected by viscosity (but $u'$ is), we need to understand the behavior of a viscous gas in the weak cooling regime.
+Due to the long cooling time, the gas behaves similarly to an adiabatic gas, which has been previously studied in detail \citep[e.g.,][]{Roediger_2013, Marin-Gilabert_2022}.
 Viscosity smooths out the shear velocity gradient and suppresses the growth of instabilities, leading to a reduced turbulent velocity (see the top panel of Fig.~\ref{fig:vx_profile}).
-However, if turbulence is not the driver for mixing, why is $Q$ of the same order of magnitude regardless of the amount of viscosity?
+However, if turbulence is not the driver for mixing, we must explore why $Q$ is on the same order of magnitude regardless of the amount of viscosity.

 When viscosity is strong enough, the instabilities are suppressed, leading to a laminar flow, rather than a turbulent flow.
-The theoretical relation in Fig.~\ref{fig:u_turb_vs_Q} assumes turbulent mixing \citep[e.g.][]{Damkohler_1940, Shchelkin_43}, therefore it is not surprising that for high viscosities the simulations do not follow the expected relation.
-Viscous diffusion dominates over convection and cooling, increasing the thickness of the interphase, producing that the theoretical analysis fails \citep[e.g.][]{Klimov_1963, Libby_1982}.
-Although the viscous runs present a laminar flow, the amount of gas at intermediate temperatures where the cooling curve peaks is similar among the viscous cases (see top panel of Fig.~\ref{fig:temp_hist} in appendix \ref{app:temp_hist}).
-The non-viscous case leads to a higher amount of intermediate temperature gas due to turbulent mixing.
+The theoretical relation in Fig.~\ref{fig:u_turb_vs_Q} assumes turbulent mixing \citep[e.g.,][]{Damkohler_1940, Shchelkin_43}, therefore it is not surprising that for high viscosities the simulations do not follow the expected relation.
+Viscous diffusion dominates over convection and cooling, increasing the thickness of the interface, producing that the theoretical analysis fails \citep[e.g.,][]{Klimov_1963, Libby_1982}.
+Although the viscous runs present a laminar flow, the amount of gas at intermediate temperatures where the cooling curve peaks is similar among the viscous cases (see the top row of Fig.~\ref{fig:temp_hist}).
+The nonviscous case leads to a higher amount of intermediate temperature gas due to turbulent mixing.
 However, the long cooling time in the weak cooling regime produces a bottleneck effect, which explains the constant $Q$ obtained, despite the different diffusion mechanisms.
-Note that our criterion for critical viscosity is defined within $1\tau_{\rm KH}$, but our simulations in the week cooling regime are run until $50\tau_{\rm KH}$.
+Note that our criterion for critical viscosity is defined within $1\tau_{\rm KH}$, but our simulations in the weak cooling regime are run until $50\tau_{\rm KH}$.
 This means that, although within $1\tau_{\rm KH}$ the instability might grow, the system might become laminar after several $\tau_{\rm KH}$.